Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2: 3310R-125-103L Linear 10kOhm Potentiometer

-**Rationale:** The 3310R-125-103L Potentiometer is a good choice for the PCB design, and while it is more expensive, the price is worth the ability to solder it well and adjust it easily on the board.
-The PDB181-E425K-103B Potentiometer is good, but it would be hard to solder and would require a lot of space on the board.
+**Rationale:** The 3310R-125-103L Potentiometer is a suitable choice for the PCB design.
+Although it is more expensive, the price is justified by its ability to be soldered well and adjusted easily on the board.
+The PDB181-E425K-103B Potentiometer is suitable, but it would be challenging to solder and would require a significant amount of space on the board.
 And the price of the 14810A0BHSX10103KA Potentiometer is not worth the quality.

 ### Transistor